-This is one of the strangest stages of sleep, because people can talk to you and you may respond, and the following day you won’t remember what happened.
+This is one of the strangest stages of sleep, because people can talk to you and you may respond, but the following day you won’t remember what happened.
 The body continues to relax.

-Stages 3 and 4 make up slow or deep sleep, whereby muscle tone is reduced, breathing rate slows, blood pressure regulates, and heart rate slows down.
-Gastrointestinal movements increase.
+Stages 3 and 4 make up slow-wave or deep sleep, where muscle tone is reduced, breathing rate slows, blood pressure changes, and heart rate slows down.
+Gastrointestinal activity increases.
 During this stage of sleep, the secretion of growth hormones slightly increases (especially during puberty), as well as the secretion of gonadotropin hormones (FSH and LH).
 These hormones are responsible for ovulation and the creation of sperm, respectively.
-So it is very important that you are not awoken during these stages.

 5) REM sleep

-This is characterized by rapid eye movements and muscle contraction in the middle ear.
+This stage involves rapid eye movements and muscle contraction in the middle ear.
 This is the stage in which dreams are made.
-There is a lot of brain activity, irregular increases in cardiorespiratory rate, a drop in body temperature, and increase in the secretion of prolactin (which influences progesterone), penile erection and clitoris stiffness.
+There is a lot of brain activity, irregular increases in cardiorespiratory rate, a drop in body temperature, and increase in the secretion of prolactin (which influences progesterone), penile erection, and clitoris stiffness.

 How many hours should you sleep?

-The amount of hours that you need to sleep could vary b age, but according to several studies, with the exception of newborns and small children, people should sleep 8 hours in order to reach your maximum potential the following day.
-There are several sleeping disorders that exist, but generally people don’t pay attention to sleeping poorly until consequences are too serious.
-Below, we are going to talk about a few of these consequences.
+The amount of hours that you need to sleep could vary by age, but according to several studies, with the exception of newborns and small children, you should sleep 8 hours in order to reach your maximum potential the following day.
+There are several sleeping disorders that exist, but generally people don’t pay attention to sleeping poorly until the consequences become serious.
+Below, we’re going to talk about a few of these consequences.

 Consequences of not sleeping enough:

 Not sleeping enough leads to exhaustion, it increases stress levels and promotes toxin accumulation.
-Your body won’t be able to respond to you the way you need it to the following day.
+Your body may have trouble responding appropriately the following day.
 You will feel tired, slow and very sleepy.

 Lack of sleep causes metabolic disorders that attack healthy.
 The most worrisome of all is that it raises the probability of suffering from cardiovascular problems, hypertension and diabetes.